AIAUSA/goaia-home/_events/hbcu.md

 ---
 title: HBCU Coaches Retreat
+permalink: "/basketball/events/hbcu"
 location: AIA World Headquarters, Xenia, OH
-image: /uploads/basketball/hbcuEvent.png
+image: "/uploads/basketball/hbcuEvent.png"
-permalink: /basketball/events/hbcu
-start_date: June 1
-end_date: 3, 2018
+start_date: 2001-06-01 00:00:00 Z
+end_date: 0003-01-01 00:00:00 Z
+short_description: The purpose of the HBCU Coaches Retreat is to create an environment for personal, professional and spiritual growth to help you thrive in your present role in an HBCU institution and have the kind of impact you desire with your staff and players.
+final_four: 0
 layout: page
-alt_url:
-short_description: 'The purpose of the HBCU Coaches Retreat is to create an environment for personal, professional and spiritual growth to help you thrive in your present role in an HBCU institution and have the kind of impact you desire with your staff and players.'
-sport: basketball
 ---

 <div class="row">
 <div class="max-width">
 <div class="container">